platformsh/platformsh-docs/src/gettingstarted/template/check-status.md

    You can view the template by clicking on the link that is now visible for the `Master` environment under the Overview box.
 It will open another tab in your browser to your new live site!

-In these few steps you have created a free trial account, configured a template application on a project and deployed it using the management console entirely from your browser.
+In these few steps you created a free trial account, configured a template application on a project and deployed it using the management console entirely from your browser.

 Using the [Platform.sh CLI](/development/cli.md), however, you get even more control over your project configurations, including the ability to migrate your own applications to Platform.sh.
 Move onto the next step to install it.